 Other Causes of Hair Loss (applicable to male hair loss and female hair loss)

-- Cicatricial alopecia– This is a diverse group of rare disorders that destroy the hair follicle, replace it with scar tissue, and cause permanent hair loss.
-The hair loss may be accompanied with severe itching, pain and burning, and progress rapidly.
+– This is a diverse group of rare disorders that destroy the hair follicle, replace it with scar tissue, and cause permanent hair loss.
+The hair loss may be accompanied by severe itching, pain and burning, and progress rapidly.
 In other cases the hair loss is gradual, without symptoms, and is unnoticed for long periods.
 It is also sometimes known as scarring alopecia and can occur in otherwise healthy men and women of all ages.

 Before starting on any alopecia treatment regimen, it is strongly recommended that one seeks a medical diagnosis for the type of Alopecia condition he or she is suffering from.
 Knowing the condition one is treating ensures the highest possibility of success with the appropriate treatment.